Overview of NBFC Takeover

 Procedure for RBI approval when Prior RBI Approval is required

 Submit an application to the zonal office of the Non-Banking Supervision Department under whose jurisdiction the registered office of the NBFC lies.
-Along with the application engraved on the company's letterhead, it's vital to attach certain valid documents in the form of attachments.
+Along with the application engraved on the company's letterhead, it's vital to attach certain valid necessary papers in the form of attachments.
 This application must seek approval of the NBFC takeover.

 Declaration Stating Association/Non-Association